Government under fresh pressure to tackle Channel crossings after 6 deaths

 The Government is under renewed pressure to tackle the crisis of migrant crossings in the Channel following the deaths of six people after a boat sank off the coast of France.

-Campaigners described the incident as an “appalling and preventable tragedy” while MPs from across the political spectrum called for action to stop criminal gangs profiting from the dangerous journeys.
+Campaigners described the incident as an “appalling and preventable tragedy” while MPs called for action to stop criminal gangs profiting from the dangerous journeys.

 Some 59 people were rescued by British and French coastguards on Saturday after an overloaded vessel carrying migrants got into difficulty near Sangatte.